0xVishesh/0xVishesh/README.md

 I'm **Vishesh**, a Full Stack Developer from India building AI-powered products with modern web technologies.
 I focus on shipping complete, production-ready applications — from architecture to deployment.

-Currently building **EduNex AI**, a study platform for Indian students with AI tutoring, smart notes, and PYQ papers — serving 10,000+ students across 9th–12th, BCA, BTech, and BBA courses.
+Currently building **EduNex AI**, an AI-powered study platform for Indian students — covering smart notes, PYQ papers, and an AI Tutor that works in both Hindi and English.
+Designed for 9th–12th, BCA, BTech, and BBA students.
+Still growing, always shipping.

 <br/>